 10. Art Walking

 All for art and art for all!
-Although art abounds in St. Augustine the entire month through, there are two specifically designated days of each month on which area galleries and other art-focused local businesses partake in an entire night dedicated to art.
+Although art abounds in St. Augustine the entire month through, there are specifically designated days each month on which area galleries and other art-focused local businesses partake in an entire night dedicated to art.

 More Fall Events

 'Tis the season for festive happenings.
 Before you plan your visit to St. Augustine, be sure to check out our events section, for a full list of all of the upcoming excitement.